275-251-Great Vocals

 Writer/Composer: Gordon Sumner (1993)

 From his heralded album Ten Summoner’s Tales, this former frontman of the British Rock band Police, gives us this masterpiece of mellow mood and beautiful melody.
 Sting’s status as one of the world’s great songwriter /producer / singers is now undeniable and from the 1970s on through the 2010s he gaves us tunes that cover Pop, Rock, Folk, Jazz and Blues.
 His voice was at one time considered weak—but no—it’s a soft high tenor that conveys emotion, empathy and compassion—and he surrounds himself with great musicians.
-His second song on our list is now considered a classic standard…Intimate and Flawless!
+His albums are sensational, such as The Dream of the Blue Turtles, Nothing Like the Sun and The Soul Cages.
+His 2nd song on our list is now considered a classic standard with beautiful melody…Intimate and Flawless!

 https://youtu.be/KLVq0IAzh1A?si=L8ENGPqHOeRs-fUX